Three Hour Workshops

 We’ll start this workshop by exploring the importance of developing effective alliances and identifying common reasons teens can be resistant to treatment.
 Then, we’ll develop practical skills for overcoming those obstacles by increasing our trustworthiness, nurturing connectedness, and embodying empathy.
 Along the way, we’ll explore the role of self-disclosure, field-tested strategies for engaging teens with insecure attachment styles, and more.

-CHANGE HAPPENS: HELPING TEENS MOVE FROM AMBIVALENCE TO ACTION
+FACILITATING CHANGE: HELPING TEENS MOVE FROM AMBIVALENCE TO ACTION

 Change is a process, not an event.
 Many teens enter counseling with minimal commitment to this process.
 Instead, they seem resistant, stubborn, or in denial.
 Our goal as professional helpers isn’t to talk them into action — that wouldn’t work anyway — but to help them resolve their ambivalence about change, find their own motivation, and start moving forward.